 Pancreatic cancer is the third leading cause of cancer-related deaths in the United States.
-Sky Foundation awards seed-money grants to scientists and clinicians from coast to coast in the United States who are pursuing research of great promise in the areas of early detection, prevention or treatment.
+Sky Foundation awards seed-money grants to scientists and clinicians from coast to coast who are pursuing research of great promise in the areas of early detection, prevention or treatment.

 This start-up funding helps researchers get to the point in their work where they can successfully attract financial support from the National Institutes of Health and other national funding sources.

 Sky Foundation hosts three events to raise public awareness and to be a listening ear to those recently diagnosed.
 The gatherings, which are both educational and entertaining, are designed to get participants thinking about their pancreas, an organ seldom talked about or understood.
 Genetic counseling also is introduced as a proactive measure for those with the disease in their family.
 The events also bring participants in contact with medical researchers who share their latest findings and insights.

-The foundation is led by a governing board and assisted by a scientific advisory committee.
+The foundation is led by a Governing Board and a Scientific Advisory Committee.

-The governing board is an all-volunteer board and has fiduciary responsibility for the philanthropic entity.
+The Governing Board is an all-volunteer board and has fiduciary responsibility for the philanthropic entity.
 Board members assist with fundraising and also with events to raise awareness.
-A representative from the foundation’s Young Professionals Group (YPG) sits on this board.

 The Sky Foundation is a 501(c)3 organization located in Bloomfield Hills, Mich.
 Its 990 tax returns are available through GuideStar, the nonprofit entity that collects, organizes and presents tax and other information for all IRS-registered nonprofit organizations.